 Falschrum Center for the Rejection of Received Forms

 This fall at Falschrum Books!
-This is a learning center dedicated to creative practice across, between, and beyond conventional modes.
+This is an in-person learning center dedicated to creative practice across, between, and beyond conventional modes.
 Our anti-curriculum is a series of experiments to elaborate on the pleasures which are usually peripheral, often found while in pursuit of something else.

 We teach in harmony with Falschrum Books’ mission of amalgamating art, literature, and research, in order to overturn expectations and create an environment of possibility and hope.
 The facilitators at the Center for Rejection teach exactly what they are interested in—this is not a professionalizing space, it is a space of mutation.